Location:

 Minimum age of volunteers: 12

-Volunteer Type: Adult, Senior (55+), Student Service Learning, Group, Corporate
+Volunteer Type: Adult, Family, Senior (55+), Youth, Student Service Learning, Group, Scout

 Background check required: Yes